-Rosemary Lee is a choreographer, director and performer.
+Rosemary Lee is a choreographer, filmmaker and performer.
 Over the past thirty years, she has created works ranging from live performances that are often site-specific and involve a cross-section of the community (both professional and non-professional dancers) to dance films and installations.

 Resonant with humanity, her work is characterised by an interest in creating a moving portraiture of both individuals and of the close performing communities she brings together.
 Regardless of the scale of these projects she creates a unique intimacy within her cast and with her audience whilst also exploring and highlighting our relationship with our surroundings.

 Rosemary’s recent live and film projects have been both site-specific and involved large casts of professional and untrained dancers of all ages: Common Dance (Dance Umbrella 2009) explored our commonality and was a tribute to the now rare ‘common’ land where people were free to gather.
-Square Dances (Dance Umbrella, 2011) used four London Squares –‘common’ green spaces – to gather in a different and innovative way with casts of 100 women, 10 children, 35 men and 25 students.
+Square Dances (Dance Umbrella, 2011) used four London Squares – ‘common’ green spaces – to gather in a different and innovative way with casts of 100 women, 10 children, 35 men and 25 students.
 Melt Down a deceptively simple but powerful work created for the cast of men, now tours internationally, the work is recreated for a new site and cast of local performers in each location.
 For the City of Culture in Derry 2013 Rosemary created a large-scale enveloping seven-screen video installation capturing a unique panoramic view of Derry and its inhabitants.
 She involved over 400 people in the making of this ambitious work Without.
 Under the Vaulted Sky (IF: Milton Keynes International Festival 2014) revealed the ethereal quality of the Cathedral of Trees, an arboretum planted in the footprint of Norwich Cathedral and involved over 80 performers.
-With the same performers in this vernal cathedral she created the award winning triptych video installation Liquid Gold is the Air with film-maker Roswitha Chesher, currently touring churches, cathedrals and galleries.
+With the same performers in this vernal cathedral she created the award winning triptych video installation Liquid Gold is the Air with film-maker Roswitha Chesher, touring churches, cathedrals and galleries.

 Calling Tree (2014) co-created with movement artist Simon Whitehead, takes place in and around mature trees in an urban setting.
 Performers call, sing, whisper and dance within the canopy of the tree, surprising unsuspecting passers-by and encouraging them to stop, look up and pay attention.
 Each manifestation of Calling Tree is created especially for the tree or group of trees and their surroundings, tailoring the work to respond to the various communities- human and non-human- that share the surroundings with the tree.